justinmckeown/GlyphPad/README.md

 ### Special Charcters
 * N - Natural numbers
 * Z - the Integers
-* Q - Rational Numbers
+* R - Rational Numbers
+* Z language Dot operator
+* Existential E
+* Inverted A for 'For All'
+* The Empty Set